No servant can serve two masters.

 In all of this, God should be first and foremost in our lives.

 God is the one, after all, who has blessed us with our families and friends.
 God is the one who has given us the talents we need to excel in academics and/or sports.
-God is the one who has given us the intellect to achieve success in our careers.
+God is the one who has given us the intellect to achieve success in our career.